Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/color/hue_saturation.rst

 ==========

 The transformations are relative shifts.
-In the shader context the following properties are available as input sockets.
+In the shader and texture context the following properties are available as input sockets.

 Hue
    The Hue slider specifies how the hue rotation of the image.